aidancomiskey/Affinity-Solvent-Effects/README.md

 To rerun the analysis, main.py must be executed.
 Output files will then populate their corresponding directories (note that Plots will only be populated if titrations are refit).

-## Data
-The contents of the Data directory are as follows:
-* Spectra - A directory containing unprocessed UV/vis spectra files (.csv) by titration
-* direct_experimental_values.xlsx - Fitted values for direct titrations (i.e. between a boronic acid and indicator) to be used when fitting IDA titration isotherms
-* experimental_parameters.csv - Information regarding how each titration experiment was conducted (concentrations used, solvent, identity of host and guest, etc.)
-* fit_parameters.csv - Settings for fitting each isotherm (Whether indicator concentration was held constant, fitting algorithm, wavelengths analyzed, initial guess for Ka being fit and molar extinction coefficients, wavelengths analyzed, etc.)
-* solvent_params.csv - Solvent parameters for analysis of solvent-mediated Ka trends